Affirm/shparkley/README.rst

 which uses a `monte-carlo approximation <https://link.springer.com/article/10.1007/s10115-013-0679-x>`_ algorithm.

 Given a dataset and machine learning model, Shparkley can compute Shapley values for all features for a feature vector.
-Shparkley also handles training weights and is model agnostic.
+Shparkley also handles training weights and is model-agnostic.

 Installation
 ------------